 The decriminalization of marijuana creates the perception that the drug is not problematic.
 As legal repercussions are minimized, young adults are more likely to possess marijuana with little concern for the potential consequences.
 With movements to legalize marijuana, it will become even more accessible, especially due to the fact that the drug is now being manufactured in edible form.
 This makes using marijuana easier than ever before and more readily available in many households.
 As with prescription drug abuse, the ease of accessibility in households will contribute to a rising number of young adults abusing illicit substances.

 It is estimated that over 104 million people in the United States have used marijuana at least once in their lifetime, and its legalization will cause this number to soar.
 As marijuana use continues to be portrayed as more socially acceptable, it is more likely to be used by impressionable teens and young adults.
 Legalizing marijuana will contribute to the perception that marijuana is not dangerous and does not serve as a gateway drug in many cases.
 Contrary to this belief, many studies show that the younger an individual is when they begin using marijuana, the more likely they are to become dependent and begin experimenting with other substances.
+This will give rise to the growing demand of marijuana addiction treatment options for young adults.
 Click here to learn more about a college rehab program for young adults struggling with marijuana abuse or addiction.